top of page

 The earliest fabrics were made from animal skins and plant fibres.
 Animal skins were used to make leather, which was used for clothing, footwear, and other items.
 Plant fibres like flax, cotton, and hemp were used to make textiles.
 These early textiles were often simple and rough, but they were essential for providing warmth and protection.

-The development of weaving
+The Development of Weaving

 The development of weaving revolutionized the production of fabric.
 Weaving is interlacing two sets of threads to create a fabric.
 This process allowed for the creation of more complex and intricate textiles and made fabric production more efficient.